Skip to main content

 Step 2: Go to Customer Service Tickets.

-Step 3: Select your CST.
+Step 3: Select your CST on the left panel.

 5. What happens after my CST is resolved?